paul-nechifor/lemon-cake/readme.md

   purpuses and it could we used for dead code elimination.

 - Add runtime checks (which could be skipped in live).

+- Try writing a simple OS (using the Linux kerner) that uses LemonCake as the basis for almost everything.
+For example a program like `ls` would just output data and a stylesheet and the shell manages the display.

 ## Ideas (this needs to be organized better)